Creating A Family Emergency Plan

 - Prioritize your plan around these.

-- Plan for how you will make contact and reunite.
+- Plan for how you will make contact with each other and how you might reunite.

-- Train everyone how to shelter in place if needed.
+- Train everyone in the family how to shelter in place if needed.

 - Print and laminate the plan on cards everyone can keep on them.

-- Share and discuss the plan with the family.
+- Share, discuss and practice/rehearse the plan with all the family members.

 Get involved with the community